AmyB173/mathstutoringwithamy/docs/README.md

 ### Local Development

 #### How to Fork:
-To fork the double-seven-guitars repository:
+To fork the mathstutoringwithamy repository:

 1. Log in to GitHub
-2. Go to the repository for this project (double-seven-guitars)
+2. Go to the repository for this project (mathstutoringwithamy)
 3. Click the Fork button on the top right

 #### How to Clone